jonschlinkert/maintainers-guide-to-staying-positive/README.md

 This section is for those who just can't find a way to stay positive, and are having trouble keeping their negativity to themselves.

-A mentor once said to me, "if I cannot help, I will at least _do no harm_".
+A mentor once said to me, "If I cannot help, I will at least _do no harm_".
 I now try to live by this rule, and I suggest you do too.
 It's only practical.
 You don't have to be [half-Betazoid](https://en.wikipedia.org/wiki/Deanna_Troi) to understand that other people are more likely to go out of their way to help you when you're nice to them.
 After all, just because you experienced a bug doesn't mean that it's a crucial bug, or that it's urgent.
 Only the maintainers have the perspective to make this call.
 Good collaborators recognize this and do what they can to help - or stay out of the way if they can't.

 But if you find that you are so frustrated about a bug you're dealing with that you can barely see straight, and you want to make sure the project's maintainers understand what you're going through, consider the following:

 1. The (extreme) vast majority of open source projects are maintained by a single individual (I don't have stats on this, but I have a lot of experience in open source and I'd wager it's in the high 99th percentile.
-Big teams with lots of development resources are very, very few and far between)
+Big teams with lots of development resources are very, very rare).
-1. Based on the first point, it's easy to reason that the vast majority of decisions made on the vast majority of open source projects are at the discretion of a single individual
+1. Based on the first point, it's easy to reason that the vast majority of decisions made on the vast majority of open source projects are at the discretion of a single individual.
-1. Based on the previous points it easy to reason that innovation, bug fixes and other improvements on these projects will only happen when a single individual wants them to
+1. Based on the previous points it easy to reason that innovation, bug fixes and other improvements on these projects will only happen when a single individual wants them to.

-Now, we can take this information and do with it what we want.
+Now, we can take this information and do what we want with it.
 If you absolutely need something to be fixed, and it isn't getting fixed, you have options.
 The most obvious of which are:

 - fork the project and maintain it yourself
-- create your own library (and of course be sure to give proper attribution if you base your code on another library)
+- create your own library (but be sure to give proper attribution if your code is based on another library)

 If you don't have the time, knowledge, or inclination to do either of those things, unfortunately, that's just too bad.
 It's your problem, not the maintainers.
 The sooner you get over this, the happier and more productive everyone will be.
 Under no circumstances is it acceptable to berate a project's maintainers because you aren't getting what you want.